-The treble on Starfield doesn't extend as much as the B2, which can make them a bit muddy and splashy sometimes when there are cymbals playing.
-But this lower quantity of treble also makes the peak on Starfield less intense, making them a fatigue-free iem which is good for treble sensitive people.
+The treble on Starfield doesn’t extend as much as the B2, which can make them a bit muddy and splashy sometimes when cymbals are playing.
+But this lower quantity of treble also makes the peak on Starfield less intense, making them a fatigue-free iem which is good for treble-sensitive people.

 The technicalities, which include the imaging, soundstage, resolution, and instrument separation on Starfield are obviously less resolving than B2 in comparison.

 - The imaging is flatter

 - The resolution is slightly lower because of the lower treble quantity

 - The instruments can get mixed up sometimes if they are playing a busy track.